Koi Palace Dim Sum Daly City Review

 Shredded Duck Burrito ($6.90) was a unique Northern style dish, essentially peking duck with cucumber put in a scallion tortia.
 Good quality ingredients, could have used more duck though.

-Crispy Glutinous Puff (Ham Soi Gok) ($2.60) – What a translated name.
+Crispy Glutinous Puff (Ham Soi Gok) ($2.95) – What a translated name.
 Fresh and hot out of the fryer.
-Crunchy.
+Crunchy, not as big as other places.
 Good meat filling.
-Best version we’ve had around the SF Bay Area.
+Best version we have had around the SF Bay Area.
 Better than Zen Peninsula.

-Shrimp Rice Roll (Shrimp Chung Fun) ($4.80) – Chopped into many pieces, huge fresh shrimp, not too oily.
+Shrimp Rice Roll (Shrimp Chung Fun) ($4.95) – The noodles were pre-chopped into many pieces, huge fresh shrimp, not too oily.
+Most restaurants use cheaper and smaller shrimp.
 Top notch.
 Lots of a slightly sweet soy sauce.

-364 Sticky Rice with meat ($5.50) – Came under one big glass bowl with decent tasting pork, dry shrimp, eggs, and other goodies.
+Sticky Rice with meat ($6.80) – Came under one big glass bowl with decent tasting pork, dry shrimp, eggs, and other goodies.
+Frankly, the lotus leaf sticky rice is better.

-341 Shrimp Dumpling – Har Gow ($4.80) were four big shrimp dumplings.
+Shrimp Dumpling – Har Gow ($4.80) were four medium sized shrimp dumplings.
 Perfect wrapper and filling.
-Top notch, must order item.
+Top notch bite sized morsel, making it a must order item.

 Sea Scallop Dumpling ($3.80) were filled with half shrimp and half scallop.
 Nicely done, a nice variation on the har gow.